rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-java.md

 long time.

 Message acknowledgments are turned on by default.
-In previous examples we explicitly turned them off via the `autoAck=true` flag.
+In previous examples we explicitly turned them off passing `true` to `autoAck` flag of method `basicConsume`.
 It's time to remove this flag and send a proper acknowledgment from the worker, once we're done with a task.

     :::java